 - Making samples: Following that, samples will be made based on the previously defined pattern.
 Typically, 2-3 samples are manufactured initially to determine whether the clothes parameters are acceptable and adequate.

-- Fitting: This testing stage assists Dugarco in identifying and precisely assessing the fit of the design corresponding to various products sizes.
+- Fitting: This testing stage assists Dugarco in identifying and precisely assessing the fit of the design corresponding to various product sizes.

 - Material for inspection: Whether the fabric used in manufacturing meets the standard will be determined by a third party.
 This is done to ensure that the finished product is of the highest quality.

-- Cutting: During this step of testing, Dugarco can detect and precisely assess the fit of the design corresponding to various clothes sizes.
+- Cutting: During these steps in the manufacturing process, Dugarco can detect and precisely assess the fit of the design corresponding to various clothes sizes.
 As soon as there is an appropriate supply of fabric, fabric cutting will take place on a level surface.
 A cutter will be used to cut multiple layers of cloth at once.
 However, the cutting lines will be pre-marked before cutting to ensure precision and reduce fabric waste.

 - Bulk production: At this stage, skilled tailors will start working on the product line.
 Several sewing machines will be running at the same time throughout manufacture to ensure production speed and consistency.